 If you have ADHD, the following strategies may help you decrease your struggles or even avoid them altogether.

 What is ADHD? | Impact of ADHD | Tips and Strategies | Resources

 What Is ADHD?

 Despite its name, ADHD is not actually a deficit of attention.
-Nor is ADHD a disorder.
 ADHD is a neurological difference or neurodivergence.

 Since much of society was created for those considered "neurotypical," ADHD is often considered a disability.
 ADHD can be experienced as having an abundance of attention, but with some trouble regulating it.
 At times, the ADHD mind can be hyper focused on one particular topic.
 At other times, the ADHD brain may shift focus rapidly, seeming to attend to many things at once.

 College students with ADHD may struggle with executive function and sensory challenges.
 Since executive function includes the cognitive processes of prioritization and organization, learners with ADHD often struggle with time management and self-motivation.

 Students with ADHD may also struggle with inhibition and emotional sensitivities.
 Due to stigma and social norms, many college students who have ADHD struggle socially as well.

 There is no single presentation, no single look of ADHD.
 There are, however, three different presentations, which can change over time: primarily inattentive, primarily hyperactive/impulsive, and combined.
 According to the ADHD magazine ADDitude, approximately 9.4% of children in the United States have been diagnosed with ADHD.
 About 2.8% of adults have been diagnosed.